How to Track Inventory in QuickBooks (and What to Do When It Falls Short)

 QuickBooks Desktop POS was sunset.
 If you relied on it for in-person stock updates, you’ll need a modern replacement going forward.

 Desktop Enterprise comes in Silver/Gold/Platinum/Diamond.
 Advanced Inventory (multi-site, serial/lot, barcodes, bins, FIFO) is part of Platinum/Diamond.
-Pricing varies by users/add-ons.
+Pricing varies by user count and add-ons.

 Quick take: If you don’t manufacture, QuickBooks Online Plus is the easiest “inventory-on” step.
 If you need multi-location, lots/serials, or barcode workflows on Desktop, look at Enterprise Platinum/Diamond.